Exact algorithms for $L^1$-TV regularization of real-valued or circle-valued signals

 Before being able to give the explanation we need some notions related to $\mathbb S^1$ data.
 Let us consider a point $a$ on the sphere and its antipodal point $\tilde a.$ Then there are two hemisphere/half-circles connecting $a$ and $\tilde a.$ We use the convention that $\tilde a$ is contained in both hemispheres whereas $a$ is contained in none of them.
 These two hemispheres can be distinguished into the hemisphere $H_1=H_1(a)$ determined by walking from $a$ in clockwise direction and the hemisphere $H_2=H_2(a)$ obtained from walking in counter-clockwise direction.

 Equipped with these preparations, we explain the procedure to reduce the number of intervals $|\Ic|.$ We pick an arbitrary interval $I = \{l,\ldots, r\} \in \Ic$ and let $a = x_l = \ldots = x_r$ be the value of $x$ on $I.$ We let $b_1$ and $b_2$ be the nearest neighbors of $a$ in $H_1 \cap V$ and in $H_2 \cap V,$ which are the values of the data (or their antipodal points) on the clockwise and counter-clockwise hemisphere, respectively.
-We note that $b_1,b_2$ exist and both are not equal to the antipodal point $\tilde a$ of $a.$ This is because, together with a point $p$, its antipodal point $\tilde p$ is also contained in $V$ which implies that either $p$ or $\tilde p$ is a member of $H_1$ and either $\tilde p$ or $p$ is a member of $H_2.$ Since $a$ is no data point or its antipodal point, the distance to either $p$ or $\tilde p$ is strictly smaller that $\pi.$ We construct $\bar{x}$ which equals $x$ outside $I$ and with constant value $a'$ on $I$ such that $|\Ic|$ decreases.
+We note that $b_1,b_2$ exist and both are not equal to the antipodal point $\tilde a$ of $a.$ This is because, together with a point $p$, its antipodal point $\tilde p$ is also contained in $V$ which implies that either $p$ or $\tilde p$ is a member of $H_1$ and either $\tilde p$ or $p$ is a member of $H_2.$ Since $a$ is not contained in the set $V$ of values of $y$ and its antipodal points, the distance to either $p$ or $\tilde p$ is strictly smaller that $\pi.$ We construct $\bar{x}$ which equals $x$ outside $I$ and with constant value $a'$ on $I$ such that $|\Ic|$ decreases.